amine620/codingChallenge/README.md

 ## Installing / Getting started

-to setup the project on ur machine please follow thoes command bellow
+to setup the project on ur machine please follow those command bellow

 first clone this projct using